-I have a Masters in Statistics and Biostatistics from Rutgers University.
+I have a Masters in Statistics and Biostatistics.
 I have always had a fascination for numbers and telling a story from it.
 After college, I worked as an Adjunct Professor.
 I had ambitions to get advanced quality training and expertise to hit the ground running.

 How did you hear about Sollers?